Deleca7755/modmail-plugins/README.md

 # modmail-plugins
-[Plugins](https://github.com/modmail-dev/modmail/wiki/Plugins) the Discord Modmail bot.
+[Plugins](https://github.com/modmail-dev/modmail/wiki/Plugins) for the Discord Modmail bot.

 See each plugin directory for their description.